Projective Training Developer Guide¶

 Keep a single renormalization site per forward pass to avoid scale drift, and ensure inference uses the same decode path invoked during training.

-When using the implicit cross-product fit loss, use a detached squared-norm scale factor (not a square root):
+The implicit cross-product fit loss uses a squared-norm scale factor (not a square root):

 cross = P * Y_d - Q * Y_n